macexx/openvpn-as/README.md

 1194/udp 9443/tcp  (943/tcp for webui if needed)
 ```
 * Check the manual from the link on the top for how to setup the server.
+* If "PIPEWORK" varable is set to "yes" dont use INTERFACE variable.
+* When "PIPEWORK" varable is set dont forget to don´t use any network.

 **Change notes**

+* Ass variable for pipework, "PIPEWORK".
 * Fix error that some host paths/permissions prevents openvpn to run
 * Admin username changed, "admin" and password "openvpn".
 * Default deamon tcp port changed from 443 to 9443.